bomctl/bomctl/docs/architecture/0006-sbom-merge.md

     - Merge component dependencies
     - Merge component properties

-- Ability to take a flag to “flatten” any externally referenced SBOMs
+- Ability to take a flag to "expand" any externally referenced SBOMs
   - Any nested components should be moved to "top level" components and the depends_on section updated to show the dependency.

+### Investigation

+- Union on NodeList can be used to combine all the NodeLists
+  - Do all non-root nodes need to be augmented or would that already be accounted for during fetch/import?
+- Additional actions
+  - Generate new root node by augmenting it with data from old root nodes except for ID
+    - Remove old root nodes from NodeList.Nodes?
+  - Replace root elements with new root node
+  - Add/update Edges to be new root node id
+  - Generate Metadata Name, ID, Date, Version
+  - Combine/de-duplicate Metadata Authors, DocumentTypes, Tools
+  - Need to determine priority of data on updatable fields (Metadata or Node data)
+    - Next Node/Document processed replaces data or if it already exists/don't update

 ## Consequences
 <!--